NILAY1556/EndSemSubmission/README.md

 - **The Imaginary Pet Collection**: Manage a menagerie of mythical creatures, from unicorns to dragons!
 - **The "Which Excuse Haven't I Used Yet?"
 Database**: Perfect for serial late-comers and deadline missers!

-## The some flop ideas to you can curd on
+## The some flop ideas to you can crud on

 - **To-Do List**: Sure, it can handle your to-do list, but it can also prioritize your tasks by how much procrastination they will cause.
 - **E-Commerce Cart**: Not only can it manage your shopping cart, but it will also warn you when you're about to make impulse purchases (like that third pair of socks).